-7. Graduate Post for Practical, Technical or Cultural Subjects

-Subject to the provision of graduate posts by phases for teachers in charge of practical, technical or cultural subjects at the senior secondary level, a school may be allowed to appoint a teacher who has obtained a recognised relevant degree as a Graduate Master/Mistress for the post.
+7. Graduate Post for Practical, Technical or Cultural Subjects of practical, technical or cultural subjects at the senior secondary level, a school may be allowed to appoint a teacher who has obtained a recognised relevant degree as a Graduate Master/Mistress for the post.
 The graduate posts so approved will be offset by the deletion of an equivalent number of existing non-graduate posts in the school.